AniketTheTechVersa/Project-Airsafe/README.md

 -----
 **Communicating Safety: Data-Driven Confidence for Passengers**

-1. Air travel is safer than ever, with continued technological advancements reducing risks.
+- Air travel is safer than ever, with continued technological advancements reducing risks.
-1. Passengers should rely on airlines with strong safety ratings and consider flight timings for smoother travel experiences.
+- Passengers should rely on airlines with strong safety ratings and consider flight timings for smoother travel experiences.
-1. Adherence to simple safety practices, such as wearing seat belts, can significantly reduce personal risk.
+- Adherence to simple safety practices, such as wearing seat belts, can significantly reduce personal risk.
 -----

 **Acknowledgments**

-- **Data Sources**: ASN, ICAO, FAA, DGCA.
+- **Data Sources**: Aviation Safety Network (ASN) , International Civil Aviation Organization (ICAO) , Federal Aviation Administration (FAA) .
 - Special thanks to global aviation safety organizations for providing crucial safety data and guidelines.
 -----